 We believe that we will continue to expand our existing businesses through organic growth initiatives aimed at increasing our market share and product breadth.
-Further, our objective is to complement and accelerate this expansion by continuing to successfully identify and complete tuck-in acquisitions.
-Our decentralized VMS management teams have extensive knowledge of their markets and deep customer relationships.
-This enables them to successfully identify, pursue, structure and integrate tuck-in acquisitions.
+Further, our objective is to complement

-Acquiring, Managing and Building New VMS Businesses through Platform Acquisitions
+Acquiring, Managing and Building VMS Businesses in New Vertical Markets

-We also seek to acquire attractive VMS businesses in new markets to maximize our return on invested capital ("ROIC").
-We maintain a database that currently includes over 10,000 software companies.
-The process of acquiring and integrating platform acquisitions is generally more challenging than that of tuck-in acquisitions given our limited knowledge of the new markets we are entering.
+We also seek to acquire attractive VMS businesses in new markets to deploy our free cash flow at attractive returns.
+We maintain a database that currently includes over 35,000 software companies.
+The process of acquiring businesses in new vertical markets is generally more challenging than that associated with acquisitions in our existing vertical markets given our limited knowledge of the new markets we are entering.
 Historically, we have retained the majority of the management teams from the businesses that we have acquired, which has allowed us to retain the knowledge needed to manage and successfully build these businesses.